Accessibility Statement for Heritage Gateway

 We are constantly working to make sure our digital offer provides the best user experience for those with accessibility needs.

 In our accessibility statement, we have identified multiple issues using Heritage Gateway.
 We believe fixing the issues now would represent a disproportionate burden.
 The justification for this is outlined below.

 Work to migrate the data on Heritage Gateway into the Historic England corporate website has been in progress for several years.
-This is part of a heritage sector-wide partnership project and will involve improving not just the presentation, but also the formatting and delivery of the data.
-Work on this commenced before the September 2020 deadline and is due to launch in 2021.
+This is part of a large and complex heritage sector-wide partnership project and will involve improving not just the presentation, but also the formatting and delivery of the data.
+Work on this commenced before the September 2020 deadline and is ongoing.
 This will be tested for compliance against the accessibility regulations.